PayPal tests financing for online sellers as Kabbage raises debt

 By Alistair Barr

-SAN FRANCISCO, April 3 EBay Inc's payments business, PayPal, already lends money to online shoppers, but it is now starting to finance the merchants who sell on the company's online marketplaces.
+SAN FRANCISCO EBay Inc's (EBAY.O) payments business, PayPal, already lends money to online shoppers, but it is now starting to finance the merchants who sell on the company's online marketplaces.

 PayPal has already tested a financing program for eBay sellers in the U.K. and it plans similar tests in the United States this year, a company spokesman said on Tuesday.